JBStepan/JB-Bot-Old/README.md

 # JB Bot
 A Discord bot made by JB Stepan.

+> While looking around the `discord.py` Github I found and `ui` folder with what looks like discord components.
+I will look deeper into this, and make changes in needed.

 ## To-Do
 - [x] Skeleton of `users.py`